A Great Chaos: Commercial performance

 A Great Chaos debuted at number 11 on the US Billboard 200, earning 48,507 album-equivalent units in its first week, with 1,336 coming from pure album sales.
 It was Carson's first top 20 album in the United States.
 The album was certified Gold by the Recording Industry Association of America (RIAA) on September 18, 2024, and Platinum on August 28, 2025.
 "Fighting My Demons", "SS", and "Overseas" were also certified Platinum by the RIAA; the latter became Carson's first charting song on the US Billboard Hot 100 chart, debuting at number 79.
-"Jennifer's Body", "Succubus", and "I Need U" were certified Gold.
+"Green Room", "Jennifer's Body", "Me n My Kup", "Succubus", "Paranoid", "I Need U", and "Mewtwo" were certified Gold.
 A Great Chaos also performed well in Canada and Europe.
-The album debuted at number 18 on the Billboard Canadian Albums chart, and was certified Gold by Music Canada on October 28, 2024.
-As of April 2025, A Great Chaos and its deluxe edition have earned over 828,000 album-equivalent units in the United States and 1.3 million wordwide, according to Billboard.
+The album debuted at number 18 on the Billboard Canadian Albums chart, and was certified Platinum by Music Canada on August 7, 2025.
+As of April 2025, A Great Chaos and its deluxe edition have earned over 828,000 album-equivalent units in the United States and 1.3 million worldwide, according to Billboard.
+In July 2026, Universal Music Group reported the album to have received more than 3 billion global streams.